Motion: “The response to the COVID-19 epidemic will damage the legitimacy of the Chinese Communist Party”

-Motion AGAINST the statement:
+AGAINST the Motion:

-The past year has been marked by turbulent events in China: months of unrest in Hong Kong, Taiwanese elections with the success of the pro-independence government, the lowest economic growth in 30 years and a trade war with the United States.
+The past year has been marked by turbulent events in China: months of unrest in Hong Kong, Taiwanese elections with the success of the pro-independence government, the slowest economic growth in 30 years and a trade war with the United States.

 One would think that it can not get worse.
 And yet, another perfect storm is here – COVID-19.
 Is the coronavirus CCP’s ‘Chernobyl moment’?
 I argue that China will prove everyone wrong.

 1. First of all, it seems that after almost three stressful months, China has managed to defeat the epidemic.
-It’s success was thanks to its devoted doctors, nurses and delivery boys, and all the 750 million people who were disciplined enough to accept some form of quarantine for quite a long time.
+Its success was thanks to its devoted doctors, nurses and delivery boys, and all the 750 million people who were disciplined enough to accept some form of quarantine for quite a long time.
 In the beginning, there were some serious hiccups that enabled the virus to spread around China and eventually, around the whole world.

-But Chinese authorities acted swiftly to correct their initial mistakes: built new hospitals in a few days, transported thousands of doctors and volunteers from around the country to the epicentre in Hubei, and put tens of millions of people under quarantine.
+But Chinese authorities acted swiftly to correct their initial mistakes: built new hospitals in a few days, transported thousands of doctors and volunteers from around the country to the epicenter in Hubei, and put tens of millions of people under quarantine.
 WHO experts say that if China had reacted one week later there might have been 70 times more cases worldwide.